My First Solo Trip Was a Failure; Here's How to Make Yours a Success

 Finding new friends while on the road?
 There's an app for that

-Aside from apps, another way to make the most out of your solo traveling experience is to make connections via an online community like CouchSurfing, a platform that puts travelers in touch with potential hosts for homestay visits.
-Operating on a gift economy — where hosts are not allowed to charge guests for lodging — the platform also allows you to meet other travelers or to simply meet up with locals if you prefer to find accommodations elsewhere.
+Another way to make the most out of your solo travel experience is to make connections via an online community like CouchSurfing, a platform that puts travelers in touch with potential hosts for homestay visits.
+Operating on a gift economy — where hosts are not allowed to charge guests for lodging — the platform also allows you to meet other travelers, or to simply meet up with locals if you prefer to find accommodations elsewhere.

 Speaking of accommodations... why not stay at a hostel if there's one around?
-Just like the dorms during your freshman year of college, hostels force you to share a room with a stranger or two, and what better way to make someone's acquaintance than to live in tight quarters with them for a few days?
+Just like the dorms during your freshman year of college, hostels force you to share a room with a stranger or two, and what better way to make someone's acquaintance than by living with them in tight quarters for a few days?
+I’ve stayed at a hostel only a couple of times — once in Argentina while visiting Iguazú Falls and a second time in Chicago at the Freehand Hotel (which also has standard private rooms) — but I walked away from both with a positive experience.

-When it really comes down to having a positive solo travel experience, though, you really just have to have the right attitude.
-Even with the apps and the online communities and the various lodging situations, it's on you to make the experience a worthwhile one.
+What solid solo travel experiences really come down to, however, is having the right attitude.
+No matter the apps you use, the online communities you engage with, or the type of lodging you choose, it’s on you to make the experience a worthwhile one.
 When I say my first solo trip was a failure, I have only myself to blame for that.
-I definitely learned from the experience, and I hope you've taken a little something away from reading this post.
+It’s up to you not to make the same mistake(s).

 Now go on, get adventurous.